spmallette/java-dse-driver/manual/compression/README.md

 ## Compression

-Cassandra's binary protocol supports optional compression of transport-level requests and responses, for example:
+DSE's binary protocol supports optional compression of transport-level requests and responses, for example:

 * a query with its serialized parameters;